peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 </div>

 <!--
 Slides are uploaded, so you can see them via the URL or QR code.
 And, feel free to take pictures and share them on social media.

-If you have any questions, please ask me on un-conference.
+If you have any questions, please ask me on open space after this talk.
 -->

 ---